foundersandcoders/coursebook/src/course/syllabus/developer/project-1-test-deploy/project.md

 ### Acceptance Criteria

-- [ ] Comprehensive Test coverage including unit integration and end-to-end tests covering critical application logic and user flows.cal application logic and user flows.
+- [ ] Comprehensive Test coverage including unit, integration and end-to-end tests covering critical application logic and user flows.

  - [ ] Successful deployment of apps backend on an AWS EC2 instance, and the frontend is live on GitHub Pages.